- Strategic Growth Plan - Transportation Investments for Mobility

 $165 million.
 Flatiron West, Inc. is the contractor on this project.

 Construction of the Baldwin Park Boulevard bridge and freeway median barrier work has been completed.
 Bridge work on Athol Street is complete.
 The Bess Avenue pedestrian bridge overcrossing is currently being replaced to accommodate the freeway widening.
 Soundwall and retaining wall work is continuing, along with freeway lane construction.

-Construction began October, 2009 and has an anticipated completion date of summer, 2013.
+Construction began October, 2009 and has an anticipated completion date of fall, 2013.